User Flows: 8 Tips For Creating A Super Smooth User Experience

 Because user flow diagrams are visual representations of a series of actions that take place, each shape in the flow has a distinct meaning:

-• Rounded Rectangle: Where the flow begins and ends.
+• Rounded rectangle — where the flow begins and ends.

-• Diamond: A decision that must be made to move forward.
+• Diamond a decision that must be made to move forward.

-• Rectangle: A process within the user flow.
+• Rectangle — a process within the user flow.

-User flow diagrams are great because they help you discover ways that customers are using your product that you never considered.
+In my experience, user flow diagrams are great because they help you discover ways that customers are using your product that you never considered.
 And, it helps you catch broken features or missing components before the product is released.

 8 Tips for Creating Smooth User Flows